Azure/terraform-azurerm-naming/README.md

 # Azure Naming

-This module helps you to keep consistency on your resources names for terraform The goal of this module it is that for each resource that requires a name in terraform you would be easialy able to compose this name using this module and this will keep the consistency in your repositories.
+This module helps you to keep consistency on your resources names for Terraform The goal of this module it is that for each resource that requires a name in Terraform you would be easily able to compose this name using this module and this will keep the consistency in your repositories.

 # Usage